Mind0xP/BugBountyWriteups/Account Takeover/Password Reset Poisoning/README.md

 __RequestVerificationToken=[VerificationToken]&Email=[InputEmail]
 ```

-The received email has our domain within its hyperlink, which contains the original domain as our subdomain that can be easily handled by create the subdomain **or** just set it in the `hosts` file (enough for this PoC).
+We received the same email body with a modified hostname within the Hyperlink, which has the original domain as our subdomain `redacted.com.evil.com`.

+To complete the PoC we need to either create an `A` record at `evil.com` for `redacted.com` **or** just set it in the `hosts` file (enough for this PoC).

-After settings our listener on port 80 and hitting the link, we got the victim's token and we're able to reset his password.
+After settings our listener on port 80 and hitting the link, **we got the victim's token and we're able to reset his password**.

 ![Voila](https://i.gyazo.com/be3039cd5ef990179e3c574b9479cf3f.png)